Connect With Us

 As of this writing, the index rate was 3.59%.
 Enter 3.59 in the index box above.
 Your lender will provide the margin, which is the additional percentage they charge.
 This margin remains fixed for the life of the loan.
 Add the index rate and margin together to find your current interest rate.

-Understanding Your VA ARM Index Rate
+Understanding Your FHA ARM Index Rate

 But what happens if the index rate spikes?
 That’s where rate caps protect you.
 For this ARM, the interest rate can increase by no more than 1% per year (every 12 months) until it reaches the lifetime cap of 5%.
 After entering your numbers, review the worst-case amortization schedule to see how payments could adjust over time.